Richard Link

 Richard Link is currently a legal editor at the national office of the American Immigration Lawyers Association (AILA).
 He previously practiced immigration law in Rochester, New York.

 Mr. Link received his law degree in 1990 from the University of California Davis School of Law (King Hall), where he served as senior research editor for the U.C.
-Davis Law Review and earned the certificate in public interest law.
+Davis Law Review and earned a certificate in public interest law.
 His undergraduate degree in Language Studies was obtained at the University of California, Santa Cruz in 1986.

 Articles By Richard Link